 - The minimum internal temperature for cooking a whole turkey, including the center of the stuffing, is 165℉.

-- Minimum internal cooking temperatures for other holiday meats are:
+- Minimum internal cooking temperatures are:

 - Ground Beef and Pork – 160°F